The Drowning Pool (film): Box office

+Critical response

 A. H. Weiler of The New York Times said in the review: "Under Stuart Rosenberg's muscular but pedestrian direction, the script, adapted from (Ross Macdonald's) 1950 novel, transports our hero from his native California to present-day New Orleans and its bayou environs. ...
 Of course, Mr. Newman's Harper survives beatings, traps, and a variety of enticing offers with quips, charm, and inherent decency projected in underplayed, workman-like style.
 If his performance is not outstanding, it is a shade more convincing than the characterizations of the other principals, who emerge as odd types and not as fully fleshed, persuasive individuals. ...
 Unfortunately, the performances and such authentic facets as Cajun talk, bayous, New Orleans and an imposing, white-pillared, antebellum mansion set amid wide lawns and ancient live oaks, serve only to make The Drowning Pool a mildly interesting diversion."

 Roger Ebert gave the film two out of four stars.
 He wrote that the basic premise of The Drowning Pool was "straightforward thriller material, and could have made a decent B movie, but since The Drowning Pool is a Paul Newman vehicle, it goes first class, and that turns out to be fatal.
 So much attention is given to making the movie look good visually that the story gets mislaid."

 Stanley Kauffmann of The New Republic described The Drowning Pool as a "rotten thriller".